10 Tips to Creating a Successful Blog

 Content management systems like WordPress and Wix, allow you to draft articles online and preview before publishing live.
 This is a great opportunity to view online how your blog will be seen by others.

 A CTA (Call-to-Action) is a button or link that guides your readers to enter their email address into a form to receive something in return.
 This could be a free consultation, downloadable guide or infographic, or a form to subscribe to an email newsletter.
 CTA’s turn readers into future customers.

 Keep in mind that it takes time for blog posts to fully engage readers.
 Posting fresh content on a consistent basis will help your blog and website rank better from an SEO perspective.
-Check out our blog post, “How often should a business post to a blog?
-What's the magic number?” to learn more about posting frequency and how to better engage your readers.
+To learn more about posting frequency and how to better engage your readers check out our blog post, “How often should a business post to a blog?
+What's the magic number?”

 If your company needs assistance in setting up a blog or just needs some general direction in starting one, contact the blog experts at First Wave Marketing.
 We have the expertise you need to achieve your digital marketing goals.
 Contact us today for a free consultation.